ecamp/ecamp-site/src/data/pages/tos.en.md

 There are various open source licenses with different characteristics and regulations on topics such as (commercial) reusability, operation, the right to edit and create derivative works, as well as obligations regarding the open source status and license of these derivative works.

 ### GNU Affero General Public License v3.0
-The source code of _ecamp3_ is published and protected under a license called <a href="https://choosealicense.com/licenses/agpl-3.0/" target="_blank">&ldquo;GNU Affero General Public License v3.0&rdquo;</a>.
+The source code of _ecamp3_ is published and protected under a license called [&ldquo;GNU Affero General Public License v3.0&rdquo;](https://choosealicense.com/licenses/agpl-3.0/){target=_blank}.
 This license defines the rights and obligations in the use of the software.
 However, this only applies to the source code: The user content on _eCamp_ is not under this license.

 ## Terms of Use
 ### Ground rules